ismms-himc/clustergrammer2/README.md

 ## Development and Releasing new Versions

 During development run `npm run watch` for real time updates.
+When releasing a new version, first confirm that latest version of the front and back ends are working locally (check console logs, etc).

 #### Updating versions
 Update the versions in the following files